 Run DNS Leak Test

 There are various tools you can use to perform a simple DNS leak test.
 To check whether your DNS is leaking while using a VPN, click here.

-As soon as the test is completed you will be able to detect DNS leak.
-If you see your actual location or place belonging to your ISP instead of the location where VPN server is based, then you’re a victim of DNS leak.
+As soon as the test is completed you will be able to detect DNS leaks.
+If you see your actual location or place belonging to your ISP instead of the location where the VPN server is based, then you’re a victim of a DNS leak.

 7 Ways for DNS Leak Protection

 If you have detected the DNS leak on your system while being connected to a VPN, then you don’t need to worry as these seven methods will help you to prevent DNS leak at all times: